erroronline1/caro/readme.md

 * xlsxwriter: generate orders and export the order statistic from the audit-module

 ## Stress test and performance
-Can be performed with ./api/_stresstest.php.
+Some stress tests can be performed with ./api/_stresstest.php.
 20000 calendar-events or records / record contributions and 1000 orders can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted. **The script still should be removed from the production server once being tested.**

 During development following outcomes could be noted:
 * 100k distributed records perform well, landing page loads in about 3s.